-You would gradually get to see all that I loved as my breakfast, from "panta bhaat, fyana bhaat, beet-gajor-aloo-bean diye bhaat bhaja to porota-ruti-begun bhaja diye ba aloo-peyaz bhaja diye."
-A majority of the Bengalis would agree that this vegetarian plate of MOHON BHOG-BENGALI MISHTI SOOJI with "ruti ba porota ba luchi" was / is one of the most common breakfast among us Bengalis.
-My family always called it "mishti sooji" while other Bengali homes may call it Mohon Bhog.
-The senior loves it with breads or as a dessert, while the junior will not touch if it is not done with fresh fruit juices.
-So, "aloo bhaja" had to be there, this time it was grilled, store bought ones so that deep frying can be avoided.
+You would gradually get to see all I loved for breakfast, from "panta bhaat, fyana bhaat, beet-gajor-aloo-bean diye bhaat bhaja to porota-ruti-begun bhaja diye ba aloo-peyaz bhaja diye."
+A majority of Bengalis would agree vegetarian plate of MOHON BHOG-BENGALI MISHTI SOOJI with "ruti ba porota ba luchi" was / is one of the most common breakfast among Bengalis.
+My family calls it "mishti sooji" while other Bengali homes may call it Mohon Bhog.
+The senior loves it with breads or as a dessert, while the junior will not touch if its not done with fresh fruit juices.
+So, "aloo bhaja" had to be there, this time it was grilled, store bought ones so deep frying can be avoided.

 INGREDIENTS :